sanjaydhakar/timesheet/README.md

 - View estimated completion dates
 - Filter by status or priority level

-### Timeline View
+### Enhanced Timeline View
-- Visual Gantt-chart showing all developer allocations over time
+- **Two View Modes**:
+  - **By Developer**: Rows are developers, bars show project allocations (default)
+  - **By Project**: Rows are projects, bars show developer assignments
+- **Drag-to-Add Allocations**:
+  - Click and drag across any row to select a time range
+  - Automatically opens a quick-add form with dates pre-filled
+  - Works like adding events in Google Calendar
+  - Pre-selects the developer or project based on the row
+- **Visual Features**:
   - Color-coded project bars with bandwidth percentages
   - Switch between 3, 6, or 12-month views
   - Navigate backward/forward or jump to today
   - Hover over bars for detailed allocation information
   - Red line indicator showing current date
   - See overlapping allocations and availability at a glance
+- **Smart Sorting**: Developers/projects sorted by utilization (busiest first)

 ### Find Resources
 - Specify required bandwidth (50% or 100%)